Status epilepticus: Convulsive

-Convulsive status epilepticus presents with a regular pattern of contraction and extension of the arms and legs.
+Convulsive status epilepticus presents an urgent neurological condition, which is characterized by an elongated and uncontrollable onset of seizures in which a regular pattern of contraction and extension of the arms and legs will be observed from the patient.
+The symptoms can be managed by initially introducing a seizure suppressing medication as the first stage of the treatment, which optimally works only for that stage because any delay will reduce the efficacy of those medications.
+Convulsive status epilepticus commonly affects the elderly and young children, with a mortality rate of up to 20–30% of elderly patients and 0–3% of young children.
+Patients who survive initial onset are often left with cognitive and neurological defects.

 Epilepsia partialis continua is a variant involving hour-, day-, or even week-long jerking.
 It is a consequence of vascular disease, tumors, or encephalitis, and is drug-resistant.

-Generalized myoclonus is commonly seen in comatose people following CPR and is seen by some as an indication of catastrophic damage to the neocortex.
+Generalized myoclonus is commonly seen in comatose people following cardiopulmonary resuscitation (CPR) and is seen by some as an indication of catastrophic damage to the neocortex; myoclonus status in this situation can usually (but not always) be considered an agonal phenomenon.

 Refractory status epilepticus is defined as status epilepticus that continues despite treatment with benzodiazepines and one antiepileptic drug.

 Super-refractory status epilepticus is defined as status epilepticus that continues or recurs 24 hours or more after the onset of anaesthetic therapy, including those cases where status epilepticus recurs on the reduction or withdrawal of anesthesia.

 Nonconvulsive

-Nonconvulsive status epilepticus is a relatively long duration change in a person's level of consciousness without large scale bending and extension of the limbs due to seizure activity.
+Nonconvulsive status epilepticus is a relatively long duration change in a person's level of consciousness without large-scale bending and extension of the limbs due to seizure activity.
 It is of two main types with either prolonged complex partial seizures or absence seizures.
-Up to a quarter of cases of SE are nonconvulsive.
+Up to a quarter of cases of status epilepticus are nonconvulsive.

 In the case of complex partial status epilepticus, the seizure is confined to a small area of the brain, normally the temporal lobe.
 Absence status epilepticus is marked by a generalized seizure affecting the whole brain.
-An EEG is needed to differentiate between the two conditions.
-This results in episodes characterized by a long-lasting stupor, staring, and unresponsiveness.
+An electroencephalogram (EEG) is needed to differentiate between the two conditions.

+The cases of nonconvulsive status epilepticus are characterized by a long-lasting stupor, staring, and unresponsiveness.
+Recent studies indicated 50% of cases involve patients that are semi-conscious in a way that they can respond but are confused spontaneously.
+Only 6% have shown a decelerated thought process.
+About 44% of cases of nonconvulsive status epilepticus are marked by a prolonged or fragmentary coma.